SNRIs explained

 How they work

 Serotonin and norepinephrine are chemical messengers that nerve cells use to pass signals to one another.
-After a cell releases one of these messengers, it reabsorbs much of it, a process called reuptake.
-SNRIs slow the reuptake of both, so more of each stays available between cells.
+One cell releases a messenger into the small gap between cells, the next cell picks up the signal, and then the releasing cell reabsorbs much of what it sent out.
+That reabsorption is called reuptake.
+SNRIs slow the reuptake of both serotonin and norepinephrine, so more of each stays available between cells.

 What they have in common